Devamm007/TDS-P1-2025-09-24F2000828/README.md

 Since this is a standard FastAPI API, the Docker SDK must be used for deployment on Hugging Face Spaces.

 #### Steps
-Repository Setup: Ensure the following files are pushed to your Git repository:
+Repository Setup: Ensure the following files are pushed to your Git repository or directly add/create them on Hugging Face Space:
 - main.py
 - requirements.txt
 - Dockerfile (using an image like python:3.12-slim and binding to port 7860).